adlnlp/mm_emog/README.md

 We evaluate our MM-EMOG embeddings through mental health classification tasks.
 Similar to the MM-EMOG training, we leverage a two-layer TextGCN architecture that learns the mental health risk class for each evaluated dataset.

 This code may be found on the _"MentalHealthClassification_TextGCN.ipynb"_ file.
-As with the previous file data, preprocessing, tokenisation, and model parameters may be set on the code block under the _**Setup**_ section.
+As with the previous section, the data, preprocessing, tokenisation, and model parameters may be set on the code block under the _**Setup**_ section.
 To use the newly learned MM-EMOG embeddings, set the `mmemogFile` variable to the file path of the MM-EMOG .pkl file.

 ## Evaluation